 pip install pytest

-Create a test file and use simple assertions:
+Create a test file and use straightforward assertions:

 def test_add():